 A risk register can be either organization-wide or project-based.
 A project risk register is a document specifically tailored to a particular project.
 A key component in project management, a register identifies, assesses, and manages risks that could impact successful delivery.
 This register typically includes risks related to project scope, schedule, budget, resources, and stakeholders.
 For example, if a project involves implementing a new software system, risks might include technical challenges, resource constraints, or changes in user requirements.

-To illustrate how to create and maintain an organizational risk register, we’ll integrate insights from Lukas Quanstrom, CEO and Co-Founder of Ontic, shared during his appearance on The Employee Safety Podcast.
+To illustrate how to create and maintain an organizational risk register, we’ll integrate insights from Lukas Quanstrom, CEO and Co-Founder of Ontic, who shared during his appearance on The Employee Safety Podcast.

 Identify risks across sources